Class C-1 boys: Stitches and a hot hand, Bohlen's threes help set tone for Adams Central

 Going over the table, "hurt quite a bit, but I was excited at the time," Bohlen added.
 "It was kind of fun, one of those once-in-a-lifetime things."

-The adjusted state tournament schedule with C-1 first-round games on Wednesday and the semifinals two days later benefitted the Patriots, who needed overtime to get past St. Paul in a physical first-round game.
+The adjusted state tournament schedule with C-1 first-round games on Wednesday and the semifinals two days later benefited the Patriots, who needed overtime to get past St. Paul in a physical first-round game.

 "It was good to get that day of rest," Foster said.
 "We were a little banged up and a couple guys were sick, so we were so thankful (for the extra day)."